 Mild Bills had an existing shopping cart system setup, but felt that the design was too old looking and lacked back end management features like tracking, client login, shipment and order history.
 They hired 1 Call Service to bring some “pop” to their store and make it more engaging/appealing.
 We started with a new look using the chili’s colors (red and green) for the web design.
 This branding and updated features have enabled the company to grow the wholesale distribution business nationally and keep the head count low.
 Visit MildBills.com

 Abra Therapeutics needed a Storefront to sell their products.
-1 Call Service setup a shopping cart system that allowed them to have customer groups, take credit cards online and also integrate with Quickbooks Merchant Services.
+1 Call Service website maintenance enabled a shopping cart that allowed wholesale customer groups, accept credit cards online and also print shipping labels!
+We understand there are lots of bells and whistles when really your business is focused on simply selling and shipping products!

 Smokie’s BBQ is a BBQ delivery service operating in Texas.
 1 Call Service designed and setup a custom Content Management System (CMS) for BBQ Delivery.com, allowing “Smokie” to easily maintain his own website, without the hassle of having to have a dedicated website developer on his staff.
 The design was based off of communication and meetings between BBQ Delivery.com and 1 Call Service.

 Granite and Tile Outlet came to us wanting to have their site redesigned.
 They stated that they were not receiving any results from their web presence and didn’t like the current look.
-One of our staff took a look at their site and drew up the following asessment:
+Our local web design staff took a look at their site and drew up the following assessment:

 6. Position is Incorrect for Locations